Print

 Instructions

-1. Mix the lukewarm milk with the dry yeast and let sit for about 5 minutes so it can bubble up a bit.
+1. Mix the lukewarm milk with the dry yeast and let it sit for about 5 minutes so it can bubble up a bit.
 Add the flour, sugar, salt, heavy cream, egg, and yeast milk to a large bowl and knead for about 8 minutes until you get a smooth but sticky dough that comes off easily from the sides of the bowl.
 Cover the bowl with a clean kitchen towel and let the dough rise for 60-120 minutes until almost doubled in size.

 Notes